General Resources

 SODAR Core offers a common framework and API for defining, setting and accessing modifiable settings from your apps.
 This makes it possible to introduce variables changeable in runtime for different purposes and scopes without the need to manage additional Django models in your apps.
 App settings are supported for plugins in project and site apps.

-The settings are defined as Python dictionaries in your project or site app’s plugin.
+project or site app plugin.
 An example of a definition can be seen below:

 class ProjectAppPlugin(ProjectAppPluginPoint):